CrisisCleanup/crisiscleanup-sprites/README.md

   should correspond to the filenames of images in `<resource dir>/icon_indicators`
-- **overlays**: A list of overlays that should be placed over the icon (ex: a plus sign for "multi")
+- **overlays**: A list of overlays that should be placed over the icon (ex: a plus sign for "multi").
+Should correspond to the filenames of images in `<resource dir>/overlays`
 - **color**: The color of the icon variant.
 Note that this color is expressed similarly to an HSV color in that hue, saturation, and value are treated separately.
 However, only the hue is given